ravindu644/Android-Kernel-Tutorials/README.md

 - GKI 1.0: Launched with Android 11 (kernel 5.4), introduced a standardized kernel with vendor modules to reduce fragmentation, but vendor modifications limited success.
 - GKI 2.0: Introduced with Android 12 (kernel 5.10+), enforces a stable Kernel Module Interface, separates hardware code, and enables independent updates.

+**Kernel version vs Android version:**

+Please note: Kernel version and Android version aren't necessarily the same!

+If you find that your kernel version is 5.10.101-android12, but your Android system version is Android 13 or other, don't be surprised, because the version number of the Android system isn't necessarily the same as the version number of the Linux kernel.
+The version number of the Linux kernel is generally correspondent to the version of the Android system that comes with the device when it is shipped.
+If the Android system is upgraded later, the kernel version will generally not change.
+Always check kernel version before building!

 This tutorial covers GKI 2.0 kernels, the current standard for Android devices.

 **Git:**